strawstack/WebTemplate/README.md

-# VueTemplate
+# WebTemplate

-A VueJS template project with CSS modules.
+A web template.